AP source: Hamlin visits teammates for 1st time since injury | Times Leader

 By JOHN WAWROW

 ORCHARD PARK, N.Y.
-(AP) — Damar Hamlin visited with teammates at the Bills facility on Saturday for the first time since being discharged from a Buffalo hospital, about two weeks after the Bills safety on the field during a game in Cincinnati.
+(AP) — Damar Hamlin visited with teammates at the Bills’ facility on Saturday for the first time since being discharged from a Buffalo hospital, 12 days after the safety went into on the field during a game in Cincinnati.

-Bills linebacker Matt Milano of a smiling Hamlin shaking hands with someone.
+Bills linebacker Matt Milano of a smiling Hamlin shaking hands with a teammate.

 A person with direct knowledge of Hamlin’s schedule confirmed to The Associated Press the player’s visit.
 The person spoke on the condition of anonymity because Hamlin has kept his schedule and recovery private.

-Hamlin was Wednesday after undergoing final tests at Buffalo General Medical Center.
-His trip to meet with teammates comes a day before the Bills (13-3) host their division rival Miami Dolphins (9-8) in a wild-card playoff game, heightening the possibility he might be healthy enough to attend the game.
+Hamlin was after undergoing final tests at Buffalo General Medical Center.
+His trip to meet with teammates comes a day before the Bills (13-3) (9-8) in a wild-card playoff game, heightening the possibility he might be healthy enough to attend the game.

+The 24-year-old Hamlin continues what doctors have referred to as “a remarkable recovery” since his heart stopped after being hit squarely in the chest by Bengals receiver Tee Higgins in the first quarter of a since-canceled game at Cincinnati on Jan.
+2.

+Hamlin spent his first two days at the University of Cincinnati Medical Center under sedation and breathing through a ventilator.
+Upon being awakened, Hamlin showed no signs of neurological damage and within four days of his arrival was breathing on his own as well as walking and talking.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL